Engineering

 Excessive data exposure threats can be difficult to track since attacks are so sly.
 For example, all an attacker needs to do is enter the mobile app as a client and intercept API traffic to locate additional data sent in the API’s response.
 Once attackers know that excessive data is being leaked in one location, they’ll perform automated attacks to look for it everywhere — which can lead to a catastrophic data breach.
 You can completely control your communications by removing extraneous data from your API responses.

-Lack of resources & rate limiting
+Lack of resources and rate limiting

 All API requests consume resources, but not all APIs are configured to protect themselves from overuse.
 This blunder can quickly lead to the API becoming overwhelmed to the point that it can no longer accept service requests, otherwise known as a lack of resources and rate limiting.